vzool/docs/api/reference.md

 groups=id,name
 ```

-### Joins

-The `joins` parameter allows joining items from another collection to the main result.

-#### Examples

-@TODO: Add examples and useful examples behind this feature

 ### Skip Activity Logging

 The `activity_skip` parameter prevent the activity logging to be saved in the `directus_actity` table. `activity_skip=1` means to ignore the logging any other value means record the activity.